-The famous Bronze Bully also features in the new series.
-Professional dart players and TV celebrities throw their darts for charity.
-The players have nine darts to score as much as they can and if the total score exceeds 301 the score is doubled and the same value in UK £'s is given the the winning contestants choice of charity.
-The player or celebrity with the highest scored in the series also wins the famous bronze Bully for a year to take on tour with him / her to raise money for charity.
+The famous Bronze Bully also featured in the series.
+Professional dart players and TV celebrities would throw their darts for charity.
+The professional players have nine darts to score as much as they can and if the total score exceeds 301 the score is doubled and the same value in UK £'s is given the winning contestants choice of charity.
+The player or celebrity with the highest scored in the series also won the famous bronze Bully for a year to take on tour with him / her to raise more money for charity.
 Jocky Wilson is reported of saying the Bronze Bully was harder to win than an actual Professional Darts Tournament.
-All dart professional want to win this unique prize and only a few can say they have.
+All dart professionals want to win this unique prize and only a few can say they have.

-The highest nine dart score during the TV shows is held by Alan Evans who an impressive 401* in series 4.
-However during the 2011 Bullseye Theatre Tour Bob Anderson top the leader table with an incredible 420!
+The highest nine dart score during the TV shows is held by Alan Evans who scored an impressive 401 in series 4.
+However, during the 2011 Bullseye Theatre Tour Bob Anderson topped the leader table with an incredible 420!
 Making this the new highest score thrown for the Bronze Bully.
 The charity for the theatre tour was Help for Heroes and they received £840.

 Where does Bully live today?
 Well if he isn't on tour then he is safely locked away and he lives with the owner and creator of Bullseye Andrew Wood.

 Ok here I am with the Stars of the show.
-It was the fisrt night of s sucessful Bullseye Tour
+It was the first night of s successful Bullseye Tour

 Each event the dart professionals threw for the Help for Heroes Charity.
 The highest score with 9 darts during the events was 420! thrown by Bob Anderson.
 This figure was doubled and sent to Help for Heroes charity.
 Read more about the Bullseye Road Show.